JueK3y/Instagram-automated-commenting/README.md

 ## Leave a ⭐
-If you liked this project, leave a star!
+If you like this project, leave a star!
 <br>It would mean a lot for me :)

 <br>